 Digitization is a key component of that initiative.
 In fact, 60% of corporate leaders report that digital transformation is their most important growth strategy for 2022.

 First steps at digitizing supply chains have already yielded more streamlined supply chains, according to PwC’s Digital Trends in Supply Chain Survey.
-Consumer markets (CM) companies expect further payoff: reducing costs and increasing efficiency topped their list of priorities for the year ahead, well ahead of all other priorities.
+Consumer markets (CM) companies expect further payoff: reducing costs and increasing efficiency tops their list of priorities for the year ahead, well ahead of all other tasks.